printf

 AscendC::PRINTF("TEST %p\n", b);

-In NPU mode, the program prints the following information during execution (CANN Version and TimeStamp are printed only when the custom operator project is used):
+In NPU mode, the runtime print effect of a program appears as follows (CANN Version and TimeStamp are printed only when a custom operator project is used):

 1